-- Usually, you will have a second post-op visit at this time - o In most cases, you can stop placing dressings and stop wearing the compression vest - Begin scar massage, lotions, scar creams or tapes of your choice.
+- Usually, you will have a third post-op visit at this time 3 weeks after your second visit - In most cases, you can stop placing dressings and stop wearing the compression vest - o Begin scar massage, lotions, scar creams or tapes of your choice.
 Continue for 2 months - Activity Restrictions - Begin gentle stretching and light exercise.
 Gradually increase as tolerated.